How to Make Simple Cheeseboards Using Goat Cheese

 A basic cheeseboard is quick and easy to put together, making it perfect for small get-togethers or as a last-minute dish.
 Keeping it basic doesn’t mean you can’t have some fun.

-- Cheeses: Basic goat cheese (e.g. Humboldt Fog Goat Cheese), x-tra sharp cheddar (e.g. 12-month cheddar), sweet goat cheese (e.g. Meyer Lemon & Honey Goat Cheese).
+- Cheeses: soft goat cheese (e.g. Humboldt Fog Goat Cheese), sharp cheddar (e.g. 12-month cheddar), sweet goat cheese (e.g. Meyer Lemon & Honey Goat Cheese).

 Why it works: The cheeses are tangy and sweet, and each has a fairly strong flavor.
 The diversity and stronger flavors help when pairings are somewhat minimal.
 Apple slices are both crunchy and sweet — sprinkle them with lemon juice to prevent browning.
-Almond-stuffed olives will add some saltiness without overpowering the cheeses, and you can grab Wheat Things anywhere.
+Olives will add some saltiness without overpowering the cheeses, and you can grab Wheat Thins anywhere.
 They’re less crumbly than Triscuits.

 The Festive

-- Cheeses: Herb-encrusted goat cheese (e.g. Herbs de Humboldt), port wine cheese (with nuts), cranberry cheese (any type).
+- Cheeses: Herb flavored goat cheese (e.g. Herbs de Humboldt or Purple Haze), soft goat cheese (e.g. Humboldt Fog Goat Cheese), cranberry cheese (any type).

 - Pairings: Olives, pomegranate, cranberry sauce, herb sprigs.